 3. Utilizing Technology

-Use parental control software and tools that monitor and limit internet usage.
+Use of parental control software and tools that monitor and limit internet usage.
 Think of it as the online version of setting a bedtime—only less likely to involve negotiations.

-The : Shaping a Safe Video World
+The : Shaping a Safe Tech World

 Parent’s New Worst Nightmare or Just the Ultimate Babysitter?